camilamoraislagowski/MA-Thesis-Sentiment-Analysis-with-R/README.md

 ## ℹ️ Information

-This project is a part of the MA thesis "Assessing western media’s sentiment on artificial intelligence: a reduced-bias method of analysis", done by student Camila Morais, for the course International Legal Communication at the University of Warsaw.
+This project is a part of the MA thesis "Assessing western media’s sentiment on artificial intelligence", done by student Camila Morais, for the course International Legal Communication at the University of Warsaw.

 ## 📩 Installation